-Numerous Capitol Police officers, National Guard troops who responded to riot test positive for coronavirus
+Numerous Capitol Police officers who responded to riot test positive for coronavirus

 A Defense Department official, speaking on the condition of anonymity because of the sensitivity of the issue, said Friday that coronavirus cases among the thousands of National Guard members who have been stationed at the Capitol in the past two weeks continue to climb, pushing some of them into isolation in hotel rooms in the region.
 The D.C.
 National Guard was aware of at least 170 cases as of Friday, with more positive results expected.

-Meanwhile, in courtrooms across the country, more alleged rioters were arrested to face charges for acts committed at the Capitol.
+Meanwhile, in courtrooms across the country, more alleged rioters were arrested to face charges in the Capitol attack.
 More than 135 people have been charged so far in a far-reaching investigation.

 In New Jersey, Marissa A. Suarez and Patricia Todisco were charged with trespassing and violent entry of the Capitol after Suarez allegedly sent video and text messages to a friend while inside the building, including “Sooo we’ve stormed Capitol Hill lol . . .
 We’re inside.”